An Integrative Approach to Therapy: Tending Mind, Body & Spirit

 Tuning the human instrument with curiosity and compassion.

-Mind: Our self-concept is informed by our earliest relational impressions, beginning with our primary caregivers and evolving through formative friendships and romantic partnerships.
+Our self-concept is informed by our earliest relational impressions, beginning with our primary caregivers and evolving through formative friendships and romantic partnerships.
 The quality of these relationships renders the limbic brain, the seat of our emotions, and influences our personal narratives in the neocortex, where language manifests.
 Dysfunctional relationships combined with both overt and subtle trauma lead to the fragmentation of the Self as a means of psychological survival.
 When left unattended, the fragments of the Self — or the selves — contribute to instability in the mind, usually in the form of self-deprecating beliefs, anxiety, perfectionism, anger, shame, rebellion, and people-pleasing.
 Tending the mind thus becomes a practice of gently disentangling the Self from the selves, providing a path toward coherence.

 If emotion is the ground of cognition, then relationships are the tectonic plates that shape the ground.